Pets play a special role on our campus

 Loyal.
 Loving.
 Always waiting by the door.
 If you have a pet, you know what we mean.
 There’s something about that adorable little face that instantly makes the day a little brighter.

-Every autumn since 1973, we’ve welcomed pets on our campus.
+Every year since 1973, we’ve welcomed pets on our campus.
 We know that by bringing your dog or cat or ferret, you’re bringing a little bit of home with you.
 So bring it.
 Check out the Pet FAQs.

 Welcoming your best friend to campus

 In keeping with the role they play in students’ lives, we treat resident pets to some pretty sweet perks:

-- Every spring we have a graduation ceremony for outgoing pets, complete with “diplomas” presented by President Eastman.
+- Every spring we have a graduation ceremony for outgoing pets, complete with “diplomas” presented by our president.
 Check out some press coverage.

 - Every October we hold a pet blessing in honor of St. Francis of Assisi, patron saint of animals.

-- You may bring your animal or small pet to campus as early as your second semester living on campus.
+- You may bring your large pet to campus as early as your second semester living on campus.

-- You must register your animal or small pet with the Pet Life Staff.
-The animal or small pet must meet the registration and inoculation requirements.
+- You must register your large pet or small pet with the Pet Life Staff.
+All pets must meet the registration and inoculation requirements.

-- Small pets in cages are permitted in all halls.
-Animals defined as dogs, cats, rabbits, ducks, chinchillas, and ferrets are only allowed in animal-friendly housing.
+- Small pets in cages are permitted in all residence halls.
+Large pets, defined as dogs, cats, rabbits, chinchillas, and ferrets are only allowed in large pet housing.